Cauliflower Potato Salad

 How to Make Cauliflower Potato Salad

 1. Cook the cauliflower.
 Bring a large pot of salted water to a boil over high heat.
-Add the cauliflower, return to a simmer, and simmer for about 5 minutes until the cauliflower is tender.
-Drain cool completely.
+Add the cauliflower florets, return to a simmer, and simmer for about 5 minutes until the cauliflower is tender.
+Drain in a colander and cool completely.

 2. Make the dressing.
 Meanwhile, in a large bowl, combine the mayonnaise, sour cream or Greek yogurt, pickles, shallots or onions, dill, Dijon, vinegar, salt, and pepper.